 Kimberly-Clark has struggled to attain meaningful revenue growth in recent years while profits have fluctuated.
-In fiscal 2018 the company's sales grew a limp 1% to $18.5 billion thanks to growth in the US; non-US sales were materially flat.
-By segment, K-C Professional was the strongest performer and Personal Care the weakest.
+In fiscal 2019 the company's sales decline less than 1% to $18.4 was due to the 3% decrease of its sales outside US.
+By segment, Personal Care and K-C Professional are the strongest performers and Consumer Tissue the weakest.

-Kimberly-Clark's net income fell 38% to $1.4 billion due to a a restructuring program undertaken in 2018.
+Kimberly-Clark's net income jumped 52% to $2.2 billion due to restructuring program undertaken in 2018.
 The company incurred layoff expenses, asset write-offs and impairments, and depreciation.
 It hopes the restructuring will generate $500 million in pre-tax savings by 2021.

-Kimberly-Clarke's cash on hand fell slightly during 2018, ending the year $77 million lower at $539 million.
-The company's operations generated $3.0 billion, while its investing activities used $902 million and its financing used $2.1 billion.
-Kimberly-Clark's main cash uses in 2018 were capital expenditures, share repurchases, debt repayments, and dividends.
+Kimberly-Clark's cash on hand fell slightly during 2018, ending the year $77 million lower at $539 million.
+The company's operations generated $2.7 billion, while its investing activities used $1.0 billion and its financing used $1.8 billion.
+Kimberly-Clark's main cash uses in 2019 were capital expenditures, share repurchases, debt repayments, and dividends.